 The PD shall not exceed the IMark current limits when voltage at the PI enters the VMark specification as defined in Table 33–17.

-VMark_th is the PI voltage threshold at which the PD implementing 2-Event class signature transitions into and out of the DO_CLASS_EVENT1 or DO_CLASS_EVENT2 states as shown in Figure 33–16.
+VMark_th is the PI voltage threshold at which the PD implementing Multiple-Event class signature transitions into and out of the DO_CLASS_EVENT1, DO_CLASS_EVENT2, DO_CLASS_EVENT3, DO_CLASS_EVENT4, or DO_CLASS_EVENT5 states as shown in Figure 33–16.

 The PD shall draw IMark until the PD transitions from a DO_MARK_EVENT state to the IDLE state.
-VReset_th is the PI voltage threshold at which the PD implementing 2-Event class signature transitions from a DO_MARK_EVENT state to the IDLE state as shown in Figure 33–16.
+VReset_th is the PI voltage threshold at which the PD implementing Multiple-Event class signature transitions from a DO_MARK_EVENT state to the IDLE state as shown in Figure 33–16.

 33.3.6 PSE Type identification

 A Type 2 PD shall identify the PSE Type as either Type 1 or Type 2 (see Figure 33–16).
+A Type 3 PD shall identify the PSE Type as either Type 1, Type 2, or Type 3.
+A Type 4 PD shall identify the PSE Type as either Type 1, Type 2, Type 3, or Type 4.

-The default value of pse_power_type is 1.
-After a successful 2-Event Physical Layer classification or DataLink Layer classification has completed, the pse_power_type is set to 2.
+The default value of pse_power_level is 1.
+After a successful Multiple-Event Physical Layer classification or DataLink Layer classification has completed, the pse_power_level is set to either 2, 3 or, 4.

-The PD resets the pse_power_type to ‘1’ when the PD enters the DO_DETECTION state.
+The PD resets the pse_power_level to ‘1’ when the PD enters the DO_DETECTION state.

 33.3.7 PD power